pingpongshow/RaptorQHAB/README.md

   1) run the ground unit Pi Zero 2W prebuild image - no camera, but uses the same Waveshare sx1262/GNSS hat board.
 Connect the Pi Zero 2W connect to its AP (RaptorGround, password: RaptorGround) and SSH into the Pi (user: raptor, password: raptor) run the ground app as needed or setup as a service to run on start (instructions in documentation)
   2)   run ground station on a Mac computer through the Mac native app - this is the most fully featured and best way to run the ground station - you will need to flash a Heltec T190 LoRa module with the custom code to act as a modem, external GPS for the mac is optional, but desirable.
   3)   run the python groundstation code in GUI mode or webserver mode - this could be done on an Pi 3,4,5 or some other computer or even windows.
 This also requires use of the T190 modem
+  4)   iOS app RapttorHABMobile now available on the app store